Homelessness can seem like an overwhelming problem. Many people wonder what one person or congregation can do to truly make a difference.

 Volunteers are the foundation of the Network.
 There are many ways that you can help.
 Whether you provide a hot meal, arrange activities for children, or stay overnight, you can make a difference in the lives of families who have suffered the ordeal of losing their home.
-Contact Deb Bellew, Debbie Werle, or Sheryl Bunt for more information.
+Contact Rod Alleman or Connie Baker for more information.
 You can also read more about the Family Promise Network by clicking here.

 Many denominations of churches uniting to meet the needs of Irving’s homeless through clothing, hot meals, and spiritual guidance in order to demonstrate Christ’s love and compassion.

-Each Thursday evening, First United Methodist Church of Irving hosts a warm environment with a home-cooked meal open to all those in need.
+Each Thursday evening, a local church hosts a warm environment with a home-cooked meal open to all those in need.
 This is made possible through the support and help of 15 separate churches in the Irving area.
-Each week a different church prepares a meal, and offers Christ-like love and guidance as well as hair cuts and some essential clothing and hygiene needs.
-A Bible study is also currently offered at 5:45 PM.
+Each week a different church prepares a meal, and offers Christ-like love and guidance as well as hair cuts, books, counseling, and some essential clothing and hygiene needs.
+A Bible study is also offered at 5:30 PM.
 Click here to get more information about Many Helping Hands.
-Contact Rod Alleman to see how you can help.
-Volunteers are needed to help open up the building and set up for the evening activities as well as to help prepare a meal when it’s our turn to feed.
+Contact Rod Alleman or Marni Monty to see how you can help.
+Volunteers are needed to help open up the building, make coffee and set up for the evening activities as well as to help prepare a meal when it’s our turn to feed.

 Founded by a group of concerned citizens in 1957, Irving Cares is committed to providing essential services to Irving, Texas residents in need.

 Irving Cares strives to meet those needs with caring volunteers and staff that guide our clients through their crises.
-We offer proven programs that are efficient, effective, and measured for productivity.
+They offer proven programs that are efficient, effective, and measured for productivity.

-Services include financial assistance for rent, mortgage, utilities, or prescriptions, a food pantry, an employment services program, and information and referral.
-Our programs are about more than paying the bills — they’re about self-sufficiency, offering a hand up, not a handout, for those in need.
+Irving Cares Services includes a food pantry, an employment services program, and information and referrals to name a few.
+Irving Cares programs are about more than paying the bills — they’re about self-sufficiency, offering a hand up, not a handout, for those in need.